muyun/dev.kbs/README.md

 #### functions
-* a private blog service
+* a network of  blog service which you can control